Loris Capirossi: Return to 500cc & MotoGP World Championship

 Capirossi returned to the 500 cc championship for 2000, and remained there through its evolution to the 990 cc and eventually, 800 cc four-stroke MotoGP era.
 He won at his home race and finished 7th overall, one point behind Carlos Checa.
 The 2001 season was better than the year before, although without a win during the year.
-Also it was the last season for the 500 cc class, but for the 2002 season Capirossi found that he would ride inferior bikes from 2001.
+It was also the last season for the 500 cc class, but for the 2002 season, Capirossi found that he would ride inferior bikes from 2001.
 It was a less competitive year, hampered by a wrist injury in the seventh race of the season when he missed the chicane and turned from the track.
 As he was not given access to Honda's four-stroke machine in late 2002 when teammate Alex Barros was, he was the highest-ranking rider in the 2002 season standings to use a two-stroke machine all year.

-In 2003 he joined Ducati, taking their first win at Barcelona and fourth overall in the championship, before a slightly disappointing 2004 season on a bike with huge straight line speed but a lack of grip.
+In 2003, Capirossi joined Ducati, taking their first win at Barcelona and fourth overall in the championship, before a slightly disappointing 2004 season on a bike with huge straight line speed but a lack of grip.
 He stayed in the team for the 2005 season, which saw him become competitive by the end of the year, taking two victories in Japan and Malaysia, aided by improving Bridgestone tyres.

 Capirossi and Ducati started the 2006 season with a striking victory at Jerez, and he placed second in both the French and Italian Grands Prix, tying for first in the Moto GP standings with American Nicky Hayden.
 However, he was caught up in a multiple bike collision at the start in Barcelona, missing the restart and losing championship ground to Hayden.
 Though he was knocked out in this horrendous looking accident, he did not suffer serious injuries beyond significant bruising.
 He returned for the next round, but a run of less competitive results saw him slip to fifth in the standings before the race at Brno.
 He started second, took the lead at the start, and pulled away from the field for an easy victory.
 He attributed this to a late setup change that the team believed could be applied to the bike at all circuits.
 He moved up in the championship standings to finish third overall, after taking second at the final race behind stand-in teammate Troy Bayliss.